[3.8] Wallach's Hierophant Holy Flame Totems (Early 3.8 Changes)

 Combustion, Infused Channelling and Added Fire Damage should be linked to Holy Flame Totem, and Arcane Surge linked to Flame Dash.
 Even if you don't yet have available links for them, try to socket them and begin leveling these gems as you'll be using them for the rest of the game.

-In terms of the passive tree, your primary goal is to head straight for Ancestral Bond.
+In terms of the passive tree, your primary goal is to head towards Ancestral Bond while picking up the Light of Divinity and Retribution notables along the way.
 For the first 20 levels or so before you get there, I recommend keeping another active skill gem equipped such as Purifying Flame or Freezing Pulse as your single Holy Flame Totem won't consume that much mana and you'll want to deal some additional damage alongside your totem to speed things up.

 Good unique items for jump starting your leveling process:

 Tabula Rasa body armour for immediate access to a 6-link for Holy Flame Totem